IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 ## Updating IP settings
 {: #update-IP-settings}

-After you receive the {{site.data.keyword.mdms_short}} device, you can review or modify its IP settings.
+After you receive the {{site.data.keyword.mdms_short}} device, review or modify its IP settings.

+To find out more about device ports and configuration options, see [Device configuration](/docs/mass-data-migration?topic=mass-data-migration-device-overview#network-settings).
+{: tip}

 To edit an IP address or subnet mask: